Billy Harris (actor): Ted Lasso and other work

 Harris appears in the Apple TV+ series Ted Lasso as Welsh winger Colin Hughes.
 He was part of the recurring cast in the first and second seasons, and was upped to series regular for season 3.
 He received praise for his portrayal of Hughes when it was revealed that the character was gay, especially from LGBTQ+ fans.
 Co-creator of Ted Lasso, Brendan Hunt, said "Billy's been really amazing in this part" as the series discusses issues such as male vulnerability and homosexuality which are still taboo in the world of association football.

 Harris had a small role in the BBC One series The Outlaws in 2022.
 His upcoming projects include voice acting in an animated show by writer and previous collaborator, Elliot Blake.

+In 2025, he appeared in the Death in Paradise Christmas special, with Kate Ashfield, Josie Lawrence and Pearl Mackie.

 Personal life

 Harris is from Southend, Essex and he has a sister.
 He is a fan of Manchester United F.C.